Introduction to Leadership and

 So, you’re probably wondering, when do you need executive coaching, and when do you need leadership coaching?

-What a Coach Focuses On?
+What Does a Coach Focus On?

 It doesn’t matter if you’re looking for an executive or leadership coach: both should share similar values and focus on the same ultimate goals, including:

 - Partnering with you to mold your leadership style to the person you are and the best leader you can be.
-This will extend to specifics around your particular industry, organization, and team; however, will become developed skills that should help you in any situation.
+This will extend to specifics around your particular industry, organization, and team; however, it will become developed skills that should help you in any situation.

 - Challenging your skills, provoking you to think more broadly, and ultimately creating sustainable lessons that increase your leadership qualities.